Last Updated: 2020-10-28

 property which will result in calling render

 twice.
-Despite one of those calls essentially being a no-op and being efficient, the javascript VM is still spending time calling that function twice synchronously.
+Despite repeat calls of render essentially being a no-op and efficient, the javascript VM is still spending time calling that function twice synchronously.
 Second, it is tedious adding new properties and attributes as it requires a lot of boilerplate code.
 This is where LitElement

 comes in!